Syniverse - 11.5% Yield To Maturity, Maturing January 2019

 Q4 adjusted gross margin came in at an impressive 58.7%.

 Syniverse also successfully completed a bond exchange in January 2017, exchanging $370 million of its 2019 bonds for 2022 bonds, leaving $105.5 million outstanding.
 The company's 2019 bonds, couponed at 9.125% are currently selling at a discount, providing a yield to maturity of 11.5%.
-But perhaps the most impressive fact about Syniverse is that is serves 84% of the world with their network, and the other 16% they serve indirectly though peering arrangements (defined later in this review).
+But, perhaps, the most impressive fact about Syniverse is that it serves 84% of the world with its network, and the other 16% it serves indirectly though peering arrangements (defined later in this review).
 A company with such an expansive global presence is exactly the type of investment we look for when considering additions to our FX1 and FX2 managed income portfolios.

 Increasing Margins, Decreasing Costs

-Syniverse's results for Q4 and full year 2016 demonstrate the company's results of its cost reduction initiatives over the past year.
-For full year 2016, adjusted costs were nearly $63 million lower than 2015.
+Syniverse's results for Q4 and full-year 2016 demonstrate the company's results of its cost reduction initiatives over the past year.
+For full-year 2016, adjusted costs were nearly $63 million lower than 2015.
 This same trend was seen for Q4 results as well, with Q4 2016 adjusted costs decreasing by 13.3% as compared to Q4 2015.

 Q4 Total Adjusted Costs (Source: Syniverse Q4 2016 Earnings Call Presentation)

-Adjusted EBITDA margins also showed increases for Q4 and full year 2016.
+Adjusted EBITDA margins also showed increases for Q4 and full-year 2016.
 Adjusted EBITDA margin for 2016 was 35.2%, growing from 33.9% in 2015.
-Q4 adjusted gross margin registered at 2.4% improvement over the prior year period, coming in at 58.7% as compared to 56.3% in Q4 2015.
+Q4 adjusted gross margin registered at 2.4% improvement over the prior year period, coming in at 58.7%, as compared to 56.3% in Q4 2015.

 Syniverse's Global Presence

 In addition to its healthy cost reductions and impressive margin increases in Q4 and 2016, Steve Gray, Syniverse President and CEO gave some impressive statistics for the company in its latest earnings call.
-First, Syniverse serves 84% of the world with their network.
-The other 16%, they serve indirectly through peering arrangements. ("Peering" is a process by which two Internet networks connect and exchange traffic).
+First, Syniverse serves 84% of the world with its network.
+The other 16%, it serves indirectly through peering arrangements. ("Peering" is a process by which two Internet networks connect and exchange traffic).
 In addition, "there are over 1,000 Mobile Network Operators (MNOs) worldwide and 400 of these have announced they are doing something with respect to LTE (migrating to 4G).
-We (Syniverse) have direct or indirect agreements with all of them".
+We (Syniverse) have direct or indirect agreements with all of them."
 Mr. Gray went on to comment, "No company is better positioned to capitalize on everything related to 4G, and prospectively 5G, than us."

 IPX Network: What It Does and Why It Matters

 IPX (stands for IP eXchange) provides a platform for connecting IP services between mobile and fixed networks and service providers.
 It provides greater security, reliability, scalability, and control since it is completely separate from the public internet.
 IPX connects networks all over the world, so that they can, in turn, connect individuals from all over the world.
 IPX was developed by the mobile industry to give customers the same mobile performance when they roam internationally as they get in their home network.
-The real beauty of IPX is the fact that it not only links different Mobile Network Operators locally and around the globe, it can also link application service providers (NASDAQ:ASPS), content providers, enterprise and financial services as well as OTT (over-the-top) application providers (like Google and Netflix).
+The real beauty of IPX is the fact that it not only links different Mobile Network Operators locally and around the globe, it can also link application service providers (ASPS), content providers, enterprise and financial services as well as OTT (over-the-top) application providers (like Google (NASDAQ:GOOG) and Netflix (NASDAQ:NFLX).
 IPX connects multiple services over a single port.
 And, it was designed to connect anywhere in the world in 2 hops or less.

 As the mobile industry continues its rapid growth and technology continues to evolve, companies offering mobile services must establish reliable and expandable architecture to ensure efficiency and keep cost reasonable, while maintaining a high quality of service and providing an optimal user experience.